 Scaling Down the Client Cluster

-To scale your Nomad cluster properly, you need a mechanism for clients to shutdown in
+To set up a mechanism for clients to shutdown in